 At the Define Observations step, you will see a list of all your available head observations as shown in the following figure:

-The observation values are assigned a default weight of 1.0, which means the residual will not be modified.
+The observation values are assigned a default weight of 1.0, which means the residual will not be modified, and all observations will be treated equally.

 We want PEST to: